typescene/typescene/src/docs/dom/start/ProjectSetup.md

 }
 ```

-With this `package.json` file, NPM is able to initialize the package and install dependencies.
+With this `package.json` file, NPM is able to initialize your package and install its dependencies.
 At the command prompt (or using your IDE, if it has NPM integration), run the following command:

 ```bash
 npm install